ZSL 200 logo

 Water vole lifecycle

 Water vole populations boom in the summer, females can have 3-5 litters between March and September, with up to five young per litter.
 Life expectancy in the wild is just 5 months on average, due to the high predation rates of juveniles, often occurring when they are dispersing.
-In some colonies over winter mortality can be very high, up to a 70% decline and most individuals won’t survive more than two winters.
+In some colonies, over winter mortality can be very high, up to 70% and most individuals won’t survive more than two winters.
 Water voles do not hibernate but can spend a long time in their nesting burrows during the colder winter months.

-British native water vole predators
+Native water vole predators

 Heron predating water vole